discrete-notes/discrete-notes.github.io/_posts/2020-11-13-rake-and-compress.md

 				among the colors not already chosen
 				by their neighbors.

-If the algorithm succeeds then it is clear it provides a 3-coloring in time
+If the algorithm succeeds then it is clear that it provides a 3-coloring in time
 $O(\log n)$.
 What is left to prove is that it does not block at some point: there is never a node that has to choose a color in [1,2,3] but all the colors are already used by neighbors.

 This is easy to check using the properties of the labeling.
-Indeed, when a node has to chose a color, only nodes of strictly larger label have chosen a color, and each node has at most one neighbor in this case.
-Also, a node has at most one neighbor with the same label, but such nodes either chose after, or have already chosen a color (because of the 3-coloring of the paths we computed), thus there cannot be a conflict there either.
+Indeed, when a node has to choose a color, only nodes of strictly larger label have chosen a color, and each node has at most one neighbor in this case.
+Also, a node has at most two neighbor with the same label and then no node with higher labels.
+Such nodes either chose after, or have already chosen a color (because of the 3-coloring of the paths we computed), thus there cannot be a conflict there either.